-When your sweet tooth is in overdrive and can’t decide between a cookie or a brownie, have them both!
-This peanut butter Oreo brownie, or Slutty Brownie as the internet calls them, will satisfy all your cravings!
+When your sweet tooth is in OVERDRIVE and can’t decide between a cookie or a brownie, have them both!
+This peanut butter Oreo brownie, or Slutty Brownie as the internet calls it, will satisfy all your cravings!

 Peanut Butter Oreo Brownie Bars

 Peanut butter Oreo brownies pretty much rolls off the tongue like dessert poetry.
 You could even say it backwards and it would still give you a sense of delicious.
 So luxurious, and decadent…

 You could say peanut butter Oreo bare possess a certain sex appeal.

 Small wonder, this recipe is actually a spin on a brownie recipe called the “Slutty Brownie”.
 What does that mean…

 It means don’t serve them at your kid’s school family functions.
 It means if you got to take them somewhere then be sure to pack them in a plain brown wrapper.
 It means feeling a certain flush when someone wants to share one with you.

 My version of this recipe adds the peanut butter cookie dough instead of the blond brownie dough.
 You could say I throw a kink in there!